raspberrypilearning/anime-expressions/en/step_2.md

 --- collapse ---

 ---
-title: I accidentally closed my web project
+title: I accidentally closed my project
 ---

-Click on the [starter project](https://staging-editor.raspberrypi.org/en/projects/anime-expressions-starter){:target="_blank"}. link to open your project.
+Click on the [starter project](https://staging-editor.raspberrypi.org/en/projects/anime-expressions-starter){:target="_blank"} link to open your project.
 Use the same web browser to see your changes.

 --- /collapse ---